GilbertoCunha/Atmospheric-Scattering/README.md

 earth's atmosphere to see how it would look like in a particular scenario.

 # How to navigate through the code
-I subdivided the code in 4 files:
+I subdivided the code in 4 files under the folder Code:

 1. Vector.py: A file that contains a Vector class with some useful properties to make the development of the main algorithm simpler.